Policy – A multidimensional approach

 Multidimensional poverty is made up of several factors that constitute poor people’s experience of deprivation – such as poor health, lack of education, inadequate living standard, lack of income (as one of several factors considered), disempowerment, poor quality of work and threat from violence, living in areas with environmental risk, among others.

 Why use a multidimensional approach?

 - Poor people themselves describe their experience of poverty as multidimensional.
 Participatory exercises reveal that poor people describe ill-being to include poor health, nutrition, lack of adequate sanitation and clean water, social exclusion, low education, bad housing conditions, violence, shame, disempowerment and much more.
 This topic is expanded in OPHI Briefing 49, ‘Defining MPI Dimensions through Participation: The Case of El Salvador’ which is found here.

-- The more policy-relevant information available on poverty, the better-equipped policy makers will be to reduce it.
-For example, an area in which most people are deprived in education is going to require a different poverty reduction strategy to an area where most people are deprived in housing conditions.
+- The more policy-relevant information there is available on poverty, the better-equipped policy makers will be to reduce it.
+For example, an area in which most people are deprived in education is going to require a different poverty reduction strategy to an area in which most people are deprived in housing conditions.

 - Some methods for multidimensional measurement, such as the OPHI-developed Alkire Foster method, can be used for additional purposes.
 In addition to measuring poverty and wellbeing, OPHI’s method can be adapted to target services and conditional cash transfers or to monitor the performance of programmes.
 See, for example, OPHI Working Paper No. 53, ‘Selecting a Targeting Method to Identify BPL Households in India’, which is available here.